-The following bush-fire grants, support, and local donation information has been updated on 20 January 2020 and is in addition to the 13 January 2020 list below.
+The following bushfire grant and support information has been updated on 12 March 2020 and is in addition to the 6 March, 25 February, 20, and 13 January 2020 lists below.

 DISASTER ASSISTANCE RECOVERY GRANTS

 Disaster recovery grants of up to $75,000 are now available to primary producers in areas affected by the NSW bushfires that have occured from 31 August 2019.

 20 January 2020.
 The Morrison government said grants valued at up to $50,000 and low-cost loans up to $500,000 will be available for about 192,000 firms estimated to be located in bushfire-affected areas.
 Existing extensions for business activity statement and GST lodgements will also be extended to late May under ongoing efforts from the tax office to ensure bushfire-hit firms aren’t worrying about their obligations.

 FEDERAL GOVERNMENT PAYMENT FINDER

 An online tool to see what payments and services you may be eligible for.

 FREE COUNSELLING, MENTAL HEALTH & REMOTE TELEHEALTH SERVICES

 Free counselling and additional mental health support is available for individuals, families and emergency services workers affected by the bushfires.

 The Salvation Army offers a range of services and assistance measures to help people who have been impacted by bushfires including: